Suddenly One

 A resource for those who find themselves unexpectedly left alone.

-Focusing on the Oak Run Community.
-A place where those who have lost their life partners can find information, support and empathy as they navigate the maze of must-dos, should-dos, don't-dos, and didn't-know-I-had-to-dos that follow a sudden loss.
+An online resource where those who have lost their life partners can find information as they navigate the maze of must-dos, should-dos, don't-dos, and didn't-know-I-had-to-dos that follow a sudden loss.

 Being one doesn't have to mean being alone.